Michael Fullan

 Michael Fullan is a Canadian educational researcher and former dean of the Ontario Institute for Studies in Education (OISE).
 He is noted for his expertise on educational reform, and has consulted to school districts, teacher groups, research institutes, and governments.

 Early life and career

 Fullan was born in Toronto, Ontario.
 He earned a doctorate in sociology in 1969 from the University of Toronto, and then worked as a graduate teacher, researcher, and leader of in-service programs.

 Fullan was appointed dean of the University of Toronto's Faculty of Education (FEUT) in 1988, and remained dean following FEUT's amalgamation with the Ontario Institute for Studies in Education in 1996.
 He stepped down in 2003, and serves now as Professor Emeritus.

-Fullan served as Special Policy Adviser in Education to the Premier of Ontario from 2004-2013.
+Fullan served as special policy adviser in education to the Premier of Ontario from 2004 to 2013.

 In March 2013, Fullan met with California governor Jerry Brown to discuss the possibility of pursuing educational reforms in California similar to those in Ontario.